taikoxyz/taiko-mono/packages/docs-site/src/content/docs/core-concepts/what-is-taiko.md

 Ethereum is too expensive.
 We believe in Ethereum's core properties (e.g., censorship-resistant, permissionless, secure).
 We also believe that rollups should **extend** (not augment) these properties.

-Thus, we are building a [based rollup](/core-concepts/based-sequencing) which makes Ethereum cheaper while maintaining its properties:
+Taiko is a [based rollup](/core-concepts/based-sequencing) which makes Ethereum cheaper while maintaining its properties:

 - [Based contestable rollup](/core-concepts/contestable-rollups): A configurable rollup to reduce transaction fees on Ethereum.
 - [Based booster rollup](/core-concepts/booster-rollups): An innovative approach to **native L1 scaling**.